 - Watching videos

 - Reading, including maps

 Ohio cell phone and texting laws

-An accident caused by a distracted driver in Cleveland can be devastating, but by following these important steps after a Cleveland car accident, you can maximize the chances that your case will be successful.
+An accident caused by a distracted driver can be devastating, but by following these important steps after a car accident, you can maximize the chances that your case will be successful.
 If you have been injured or have lost a loved one in a car accident caused by a distracted driver, speak to a lawyer at NRS right away.
 Our attorneys have the experience you need to get the results you deserve and are entitled to by law.
 Call us toll-free at 1.855.GOT.HURT (1.855.468.4878) or contact us by filling out our No-Risk Consultation form.